jimmajure/CarND-Behavioral-Cloning/README.md

 ### it_works_1.json
 My initial breakthrough was when I started filtering out data points with steering angle near zero.
 This provided my first successful circumnavigation of the track.
 However, the car veered from side to side and came close to hitting the curb several times.

-During playback, I inreased the throttle setting from 0.2 to 0.3 and the car failed just after the big left-hand turn.
+During playback, I increased the throttle setting from 0.2 to 0.3 and the car failed just after the big left-hand turn.

 Also, the success was not repeatable.
 Running the model fit mutliple times with the same settings yielded different weights most of which didn't produce a workable model.